Manage data securely. Create value. Minimize risks.

 📝 Project Phases:

-• Inventory: Capture of all relevant data sources, systems, and processes.
+Inventory: Recording all relevant data sources, systems, and processes.

-• Protection needs analysis: Assessment of data according to confidentiality, integrity, and availability.
+Protection Requirements Analysis: Evaluation of data according to confidentiality, integrity, and availability.

 🔧 Automation & Tools:

-• Use of APIs and middleware for seamless integration.
+Use of APIs and middleware for smooth integration.

 🛡 ️ Compliance & Auditing:

-• Demonstration of compliance with standards such as GDPR, GoBD, ISO 27001.
+Demonstration of adherence to standards such as GDPR, GoBD, and ISO 27001.

 📢 Awareness & Policy:

-• Training of employees on risks, policies, and best practices for DLM.
+Training employees on risks, policies, and best practices for DLM.

-• Involvement of management and IT teams in the training process.
+Involvement of executives and IT teams in the training process.

-• Promotion of an open error and reporting culture.
+Promotion of an open error-reporting and feedback culture.

 💡 Expert Tip:A successful DLM project requires structured project management, interdisciplinary collaboration, and continuous improvement.
 Organizations should rely on open standards, automation, and continuous improvement.

-What challenges arise when introducing DLM and how are they resolved?
+What challenges arise when implementing DLM, and how are they resolved?

 🛠 ️ Solution Approaches: